mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

 * *BGN_DATE* and *END_DATE* - the start and end of the event;
 * *COUNTY* and *COUNTYNAME* - an unique identifier for the county and the name of the county;
 * *STATE* - state of the county where the event happened;
-* *EVTYPE* - this is the type of the event that has happened, there are *many* types of events and they will require some clean up, we'll get back to that in a bit;
+* *EVTYPE* - this is the type of event that has happened, there are *many* types of events and they will require some clean up, we'll get back to that in a bit;
 * *FATALITIES* and *INJURIES* - the number of victims (either killed or injured) by the event;
 * *PROPDMG* and *CROPDMG* - these are the cost of the damage caused by the event as property or crop damage;
 * *PROPDMGEXP* and *CROPDMGEXP* - these are the multipliers to be applied to the crop and property damage values provided;